drivendataorg/zamba/docs/docs/train-tutorial.md

 Your labels may be included in the list of [`zamba` class labels](models/species-detection.md#species-classes) that the provided models are trained to predict.
 If so, the relevant model that ships with `zamba` will essentially be used as a checkpoint, and model training will resume from that checkpoint.

-This means that the model you train will continue to output all of the Zamba class labels, not just the ones in your dataset.
+By default, the model you train will continue to output all of the Zamba class labels, not just the ones in your dataset.
+For different behavior, see [`use_default_model_labels`](configurations.md#use_default_model_labels-bool-optional).

 #### Completely new labels